+In Topology 2, the Ambient IoT device communicates bidirectionally with an intermediate node between the device and basestation.
 In this topology, the intermediate node can be a relay, IAB node, UE, repeater, etc. which is capable of Ambient IoT.
+The intermediate node transfers the information between BS and the Ambient IoT device.

 4.2.1.3 Topology 3: BS ↔ assisting UE ↔ Ambient IoT device ↔ BS